Sage Experts: Meet Huntington Gardens Curator Kathy Musial

 Musial works with other staff to oversee the Huntington's plants.
 Except for the cactus and rose/camellia collections, she acquires and manages most of the other plants in the gardens.
 Here are some of her responsibilities:

-There are lots of extracurricular duties that Musial doesn't mention, such as co-authoring the book Conifers Around the World and writing articles for Pacific Horticulture, a publication of the Pacific Horticultural Society for which she formerly served on the board of directors and led travel tours.
+There are lots of extracurricular duties that Musial doesn't mention, such as co-authoring the 2012 two-volume book set Conifers Around the World and writing articles for Pacific Horticulture, a publication of the Pacific Horticultural Society for which she formerly served on the board of directors and led travel tours.